Partner Agencies

 Work Opportunities

-Work Opportunities strives to promote self-determination, self-respect, and valued participation in the community for persons with disabilities through work, offering supported employment services for individuals with disabilities through vocational evaluation/skills assessment, job preparation, training, placement, and retention services.
+Work Opportunities promotes self-determination, self-respect, and valued participation in the community for persons with disabilities through work, offering supported employment services for individuals with disabilities through vocational evaluation/skills assessment, job preparation, training, placement, and retention services.